Antique Four Patch Economy Block Tutorial

 Now repeat adding the two remainder triangles to the other two sides.
 Make a few blocks at a time so that you can keep chaining the pieces through.

-Sliver trim the block.
+Sliver trim the block if necessary.
 Ensure you have a good quarter inch seam allowance which extends beyond the corners of the four patch block.

 It will measure appropriately 6 1/4″.